bHartiii/Keep-Notes/README.md

     * Inside app in the urls.py file add route for view created in app.

+- Repeat these steps for notes app.

 ### Create Models For App:

 - In Django models are used to define the database layout or in simple terms tables in the database.
-- There are two models:
+- There are two models in authentication app:
     1. User
     2. UserProfile
+- There are two models in notes app:
+    1. Notes
+    2. Labels

+- **User Model :**
     - Create a custom user manager by extending BaseUserManager and providing two additional methods:
         * create_user() and create_superuser()
         * create_user() and create_superuser() must accept username field and other required fields as args:
             1. Inside create_user():

                 - self.normalize_email(email) normalizes the email address by lowercasing the domain part.
                 - set_password(password) stores the password and saves the hash in the database.
                 - user.save(using=self._db) saves the user in the current database (self._db)
                 - finally, this method returns the user if saved successfully else throws an error.

             2. create_superuser() saves the user with admin permissions which are achieved by enabling is_superuser = True and is_staff = True.

     - class User extends AbstractBaseUser to create a user with custom fields:
         * USERNAME_FIELD is set to email as it should be used as username while login.
         * REQUIRED_FIELDS contain a list of fields required but in our case it’s empty.

+- **UserProfile :**
     - Create a image field in user profile model.
     - There is one to one relation between user and profile.

+- **Notes Model :**
+    * Create field notes information like name, owner, date etc.
+    * For owner there is a manyToOne relation with User model.
+    * Create manyTomany relation between notes and labels:

+            owner=models.ForeignKey(to=User, on_delete=models.CASCADE)
+            label = models.ManyToManyField(to=Labels)

+- **Labels Model:**
+    * There is owner field also like notes.

 - Custom AUTH_USER_MODEL setting:
     By default, Django assumes that the user model is django.contrib.auth.models.User.
 We want to use our own custom User though.
 Since we've created the User class, the next thing we need to do is to tell Django to use our User model instead of using its own.